JaneJeon/self-hosted/README.md

 We try to push as much of the stack onto Docker so that they are managed by it, and can have its lifecycle determined by it.
 For example, instead of creating the networks outside of the docker-compose stack and injecting them as "external: true", we let Docker itself create/destroy the networks as the stack is being created/deleted.

 This also serves as a way to "gc" the resources automatically.

+#### Networking

+Docker networks need special attention due to the way docker-compose works.

+Basically, when you ask Docker to create a network of name `foo`, it will create a docker network of name `foo`.
+Simple enough.

+However, when you ask docker _compose_ to create a network of name `foo` while you're in a folder named `folder_name`, it will create a docker network of name `folder_name_foo`, because a. docker compose defaults its `COMPOSE_PROJECT_NAME` to the folder name, and b. docker compose prefixes the networks it creates/manages with the `COMPOSE_PROJECT_NAME`.

+Thus, we manually set `COMPOSE_PROJECT_NAME` in our `.env` (to override docker-compose default), and tell Traefik to look at not the `public` network, but the `${COMPOSE_PROJECT_NAME}_public` network instead (as Traefik doesn't know anything about docker compose prefixing network names).

 ## Local Development